Olive Oil vs. Extra Virgin Olive Oil

 Taste and Aroma

-- It is a good option for cooking when you want to preserve the dish’s natural flavors.
+It is a good option for cooking when you want to preserve the dish’s natural flavors.

 Smoke Point

-- Olive oil’s smoke point typically ranges from 175°C to 210°C (350°F to 410°F).
+Olive oil’s smoke point typically ranges from 175°C to 210°C (350°F to 410°F).
+Light olive oil, which is a blend of cold-pressed and refined olive oils, is particularly suitable for higher cooking temperatures compared to extra-virgin olive oil.
 This may vary based on the refining process.

-- This high to moderate smoke point makes it suitable for deep-frying and grilling at lower to medium temperatures.
+This high to moderate smoke point makes it suitable for deep-frying and grilling at lower to medium temperatures.

 Nutritional Profile

-- 1 tablespoon of olive contains 119 calories
+1 tablespoon of olive contains 119 calories.

-- Olive oil contains monounsaturated fats, such as oleic acid, which is associated with numerous health benefits for the heart, brain, and digestive system.
+Olive oil contains monounsaturated fats, such as oleic acid, which is associated with numerous health benefits for the heart, brain, and digestive system.

-- It also contains anti-inflammatory compounds and antioxidants that support overall health.
+It also contains anti-inflammatory compounds and antioxidants that support overall health.

 Nutritional Value